Indonesia Travel Essentials

 4 tipsYou Probably Don't Need a Local SIM

-Most US carriers now include free data and texting in the Indonesia — T-Mobile, Google Fi, and AT&T International Day Pass all work.
+Most US carriers now include free data and texting in Indonesia — T-Mobile, Google Fi, and AT&T International Day Pass all work.
 Calls are usually $0.20/minute, but don't call anyone unless it's an emergency.
-Install WhatsApp and Viber before your trip — that's how Filipinos communicate and how you'll message hotels, tour operators, and drivers.
+Install WhatsApp before your trip — that's how Indonesians communicate and how you'll message hotels, tour operators, and drivers.

 eSIM & Local SIMs

 Most newer phones are eSIM only, so you can't pop in a physical SIM anyway.
-If your carrier doesn't cover the Indonesia, grab a Globe or Smart eSIM through their app or buy a tourist SIM at NAIA or Mactan airport for ₱300–500 ($5–9 USD) with 10–15 GB of data.
+If your carrier doesn't cover Indonesia, grab a Telkomsel or XL eSIM through their app, or buy a tourist SIM at the official Telkomsel/XL counters in the arrivals hall at Bali (DPS) or Jakarta (CGK) for Rp 100,000–200,000 ($6–13 USD) with 15–30 GB of data.
+Buy only from official kiosks — street stalls overcharge.
 SIM registration requires your passport.

 Data Coverage